My Passion is Capturing Your Passion

 Taking pictures, even “good” pictures – the physical act of pointing a camera in the right direction, turning the right dials, and pushing the right buttons – is not rocket science.
 Complex, yes, but mastering the mechanics is far from inconceivable (sorry, Inigo!)

 Photography – however – has little to do with a camera, and everything to do with purpose, passion and people.
-My photos are perhaps not always “technical perfection,” but they always strive to capture the heart of what I’m shooting, whether that is the pride of challenge met, the joy of a race won, the anguish of a missed chance, the awe of a mother for her child, the promise of a ring, or the breathtaking beauty of Mother Nature.
+I strive, in every photo, to not just master the technical aspects of my craft, but to capture the heart of what I’m shooting, whether that is the pride of challenge met, the joy of a race won, the anguish of a missed chance, the awe of a mother for her child, the promise of a ring, the grace and warmth of a beautiful home, or the breathtaking beauty of Mother Nature.

-On a more practical side, I currently am the official photographer for the Pro Watercross Tour, a freelance photographer for Pro Rider Magazine and The Watercross Journal, and fortunate, blessed, and humbled photographer for some of the most amazing racers, and best people, in the world.
-I also work as a Public Relations liaison for Pro Watercross, writing press releases and working with promoters, venue reps, and media outlets.
-Outside of the PWX world, my “day job,” fortunately, allows me to work remotely, and I spend much of my time at the computer designing newspapers and magazines, laying out pages, creating display ads, reporting and writing content, and editing submitted content…. and while it is a demanding and sometimes stressful business to run, there are often times where my “office” is a campsite in a remote and beautiful redwood forest, or a a chair on a sandy beach, or at a picnic table at the base of a stunning waterfall (of course, there are also times where my office is the back of the minivan at midnight parked on the side of the road when a client’s “deadline emergency” involves a complete change of the front page layout, and the pages hit the press in 20 minutes.)
+I have been extremely fortunate, in the past several years, in that my contract design work allows me to work remotely, and while it is a demanding and sometimes stressful business to run, there are often times where my “office” is a campsite in a remote and beautiful redwood forest, or a chair on a sandy beach, or at a picnic table at the base of a stunning waterfall.
+Of course, there are also times where my office is the back of the minivan at midnight parked on the side of the road when a client’s “deadline emergency” involves a complete change of the front page layout, and the pages hit the press in 20 minutes.!